Find the Best Grease Trap Cleaning Companies for Your Business

 Search providers near you

-Top Grease Trap Cleaning in Santa Ana, California Ranked
+Top Grease Trap Cleaning Companies in Santa Ana, California Ranked

 For any restaurant, cafeteria, or food service establishment in Santa Ana, managing fats, oils, and grease (FOG) is not just a maintenance task-it's a critical regulatory requirement.
 The city's FOG Control Program, overseen by the Orange County Sanitation District (OCSD), mandates strict protocols for grease interceptor and trap maintenance to protect the public sewer system from costly and hazardous blockages.
 Effective grease management involves a combination of regular professional pumping, diligent kitchen best practices, and meticulous record-keeping.
 Non-compliance can lead to severe enforcement actions, including fines, making it essential for business owners to understand and adhere to the local rules.
 This guide outlines everything you need to know about maintaining your grease control equipment in Santa Ana.